 For more information on the PIPS Scholarship, including the link for the scholarship application, please click here.

-The Myers Law Scholarship is AUWCL’s most prestigious award and provides one-year scholarships to matriculated full-time JD students (one or two annually) who show academic promise and demonstrate financial need.
+The Myers Law Scholarship is AUWCL’s most prestigious award and provides one-year scholarships to matriculated full-time JD students (one or two annually; priority given to upper-level students with an AUWCL need-based grant) who show academic promise and demonstrate financial need.
 Scholarships are funded up to 125 percent of tuition.
-Applicants for this scholarship must file the Free Application for Federal Student Aid (FAFSA) and the AUWCL Institutional Need-Based Grant Application by the financial aid deadline, in order to determine the financial need of the applicant.

 For more information about the Myers Law Scholarship, please click here.

 Through the generosity of AUWCL friends and alumni, dozens of named scholarships are awarded annually ranging in amounts from $1,000 to upwards of $20,000 depending on funding levels in a given year.
 Selection criteria for these scholarships vary.
 Most commonly awards are based on financial need and academic achievement.

-The Restricted Scholarships require a separate application, including a personal statement and resume.
-Application procedures and selection criteria are announced in the WCL Docket email during the fall semester with the application deadline typically 2-3 weeks after the first announcement.
+The Restricted Scholarships require a separate application; procedures and selection criteria are announced in the WCL Docket email during the fall semester with the application deadline typically 2-3 weeks after the first announcement.

 For more information about Restricted Scholarships, please click here.

 The United Methodist Scholarship is awarded each academic year to full-time JD law students who are full members of the United Methodist Church for at least one year prior to application.
 International students from one of the United Methodist Church Central Conferences must be a member of The United Methodist Church for a minimum of three years.
 International students from an autonomous Methodist Church (or non-UMC Central Conference) must have been a member of The United Methodist Church within the U.S. for at least three years.

 The annual application, along with the required supplemental documentation, must be submitted to the AUWCL Office of Financial Aid by the March deadline listed on the application.
 The Free Application for Federal Student Aid (FAFSA) is also required for U.S. citizens and permanent residents.
 The application is posted annually to the Financial Aid Forms webpage when available.